Jonah’s Happy Story Ending/Beginning

-“We had successfully adopted two Scotties about four years ago from the Scottish Terrier Club of Tampa Bay and have been so enamored by this breed.
-We volunteered to help the rescue group any way we could - especially in transporting Scotties from the foster homes to the permanent adopting family.
-On one of these volunteer arrangements we took in a cute little Scottie girl to help out until a permanent arrangement could be made.
+We had successfully adopted two Scotties about four years ago from the Scottish Terrier Club of Tampa Bay and have been so enamored by this breed.
+We volunteered to help the rescue group any way we could - especially in transporting Scotties from foster homes to the permanent adopting family.
+On one of these volunteer assignments we took in a cute little Scottie girl to help out until a permanent arrangement could be made.
 Unfortunately, this little girl didn't like other dogs at all.
-Our Salt & Pepper Gang became very upset and confused about why they couldn't play with her and she had to be confined to the crate.
+Our Salt and Pepper Gang became very upset and confused about why they couldn't play with her and she had to be confined to the crate.
 After three days it was obvious that this arrangement would not work.
-We contacted Janet, our rescue coordinator, who said she would take this little girl, but asked if we would mind swapping dogs, as she had had Toby for several months and really did not have room for even one more.
+We contacted Janet, our rescue coordinator, who said she’d take the girl, but asked if we would mind swapping dogs, as she had had Toby for several months and really did not have room for even one more.
 Thus, the real story begins - we made the swap and it was true love blossoming on the ride home.
-Our two Scotties also fell in love with him quickly as well.
+Our two Scotties fell in love with him quickly as well.
 Kenzie considers him her “boy toy” and Dougal is glad he has some relief from Kenzie chasing him all the time.
 Now, you have to understand poor Toby came off the streets of Miami in really poor condition, but with all the love and attention Janet had given him and the love he gets at our home, he is really a happy, loving senior puppy.

 Yes, he has a rather large overbite and, yes, he has a funny, wonky walk and is now nine plus years old, but who cares.
 When he sees us, his little tail goes around like a helicopter's rotor blade.
 He gets excited and wants to play, if only for a short while.
-I wanted to keep him the minute I got him home, saying, “No one is going to want this older dog, with this wonky walkÇŁ, but Gary asked that we wait at least the week just to make sure he would be a good addition to our “Gang.”
+I wanted to keep him the minute I got him home, saying, “No one is going to want this older dog, with his wonky walk”, but Gary asked we wait at least a week just to make sure he would be a good addition to our “Gang.”
 I kept whispering to Toby, “Don’t worry; you’re ours now and no one is going to take you away.”
 Yeah, right; he caved in after two days with Mr. Rotor Tail!
 It always amazes me that so many people only want puppies, not older dogs who can give so much love and appreciation back to their new family.

 Posted on November 29, 2012 by STRSE

 Jazzie was surrendered to an animal shelter in December of 2011.
 She had horrible skin allergies, teeth missing and a growth on her neck.
-The first step was to totally shave her, put her on the proper medication and give her the love and care she had been denied.
-Her foster Mom, Ginger Robertson, loved her from day one, and for the first time in her life she was “pampered.”
+The first step was to totally shave her, put her on the proper medication, and give her the love and care she had been denied.
+Her foster mom, Ginger Robertson, loved her from day one, and for the first time in her life she was “pampered”.

 We met her one month later and fell in love immediately.
 We took her home, arranged for the surgery on her throat which turned out to be malignant cancer.
 Ten months later our Jazzie is cancer free, chasing squirrels, rabbits, lizards, toads, whatever she can find in the backyard that moves.
 She looks forward to a visit from our six year old grandson, when they can chase the ball together.

 Jaz has taught us that there is always room in your heart for one more.
 We are grateful to have found such a wonderful little girl, who has become our best friend.
-The “snuggles” she gives are priceless.
+The “snuggles” she gives us are priceless.

-Thank you MaryLou Kuklentz from the Scottish Terrier Rescue of the Southeast and Ginger Robertson (Aunt Ginger) Jazzie”s foster Mom who began the nurturing process and for making this all happen.
+Thank you MaryLou Kuklentz from the Scottish Terrier Rescue of the Southeast and Ginger Robertson (Aunt Ginger) Jazzie’s foster Mom who began the nurturing process and for making this all happen.